-Guest bedrooms of your accessory short-term rental must be inspected for compliance with Section 33.207.040.B.4.
+Guest bedrooms of your accessory short-term rental may be inspected for compliance with Section 33.207.040.B.4.
 There are three components of the required inspection and the first is to ensure that the bedrooms meant for overnight guests met the building code requirements for a sleeping room at the time they were created.

 Do you have a Type B Home Occupation Permit?